 Dear Your Teen:

-I feel like I am experiencing parental peer pressure.
+I feel like I am experiencing peer pressure from parents.
 My husband and I believe sleepovers should end in 9th grade.
+We’ve stuck by our rule of no sleepovers.
 We believe that nothing good happens after midnight with teenagers.
 We know that in high school, teenagers use sleepovers as an excuse to stay at a house with parents who tolerate drinking.
 Also, parents rarely stay up until the kids fall asleep, so there is unsupervised, free time.
 How do you stand on your own, when you are the only parent going against a trend?
 And are we being too strict?

 ANSWER | Dr. Deborah Gilboa